Skirting Board Fitting Cost

 What is a Skirting Board?

-Introduced in the 1800s, skirting boards, sometimes known as a baseboard, mopboard or floor moulding, are a decorative covering positioned at the bottom of an interior wall to cover the joint between the wall and the floor and add a decorated feel.
+Introduced in the 1800s, skirting boards, sometimes known as a baseboard, mopboard or floor moulding, are a decorative covering positioned at the bottom of an interior wall.
+They're designed to cover the joint between the wall and the floor and add a decorated feel.

-Skirting boards are not just for decoration, though; they serve several purposes:
+However, skirting boards aren't just for decoration, as they also serve several other purposes:

 • They protect your walls from damage that may be caused by contact (for example, furniture).